missionpinball/mpf-docs/cookbook/skillshot_with_auto_rotate.rst

 When the mode starts, all shots will be in the first profile state "off".
-The first shot will immediately advance to the "on" state (from the ``advance_events: mode_skillshot_started`` noted above).
+The first shot will immediately advance to the "on" state (from the ``advance_events: mode_skillshot_with_auto_rotate_started`` noted above).
 Every time the shot group rotates, the next shot in sequence will shift to "on".
 This creates the rotation effect of the lit shot moving across the targets.

 When the ball is plunged, whichever shot is in the "on" state will be advanced to the "lit" state and its light will flash.
 When any shot is hit, we'll check